Properties of continuous functions

 DEFINITION

-A function f(x) is called continuous from left at the point c if the conditions and the left column below are satisfied and is called continuous from the right at the point c if the conditions in the right column are satisfied.
+A function f(x) is called continuous from left at the point c if the conditions in the left column below are satisfied and is called continuous from the right at the point c if the conditions in the right column are satisfied.

 f(c) is defined f(c) is defined